RubixML/ML/README.md

 public predict(Dataset $dataset) : array
 ```

-The return value of `predict()` is an array in the order in which the samples were fed in.
+The return value of `predict()` is an array indexed in the order in which the samples were fed in.

 ##### Example:
 ```php